guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 #### 5.1 Motivation

 Take text classification as example, if the model predicted result is wrong for a new evaluation data.
 Then the new evaluation data's most similar data in the training dataset must be wrong.

+Fixing the model predicted results for a new evaluation data, means fixing the evaluation data's most similar data in the training dataset.

 ### 6. Conclusion